HULKs/recruiting-website/docs/motion/index.md

 second_theta_3_with_offset = second_theta_3 - math.radians(111.61)
 ```

 At this point, all required calculations for the inverse kinematics are finished which allow calculating the required joint angles for reaching the end effector position and rotation.
 The following code contains the inverse kinematics calculations in the function `inverse_kinematics()`.
-The function gets the initial position `position_0`, the end effector position `position_3` and rotation `rotation_3`, and all segment lengths `length_*`.
+This function takes as arguments the initial position `position_0`, the end effector position `position_3` and rotation `rotation_3`, and all segment lengths `length_*`.
 It returns the joint angles, i.e. `theta_*`:

 <x-text-editor file="/data/inverse_kinematics.py" mode="python" />

-You can execute the above code by clicking the following button.
+You can execute the above code by saving it and then clicking the "Apply Inverse Kinematics" button.
 Feel free to change for example the end effector position `position_3` and rotation `rotation_3`.

 <x-button image="recruiting-website-motion" command="python inverse_kinematics.py" label="Apply inverse kinematics" working-directory="/data" />